marcos150895/lendicoChallenge/README.md

 ##### How to check output Files

-You will need use docker volumes and mapping your local file system with docker file system
+You need to use docker volumes and mapping your local file system with docker file system

 Example:
 ```